Sourdough Starter Pie and Galette Crust

 Description

-Using the sourdough starter discard pie/galette crust above, with fresh peaches, blueberries, and culinary lavender makes a truly decadent galette.
+Using my Flaky Sourdough Pie Crust as the base for this recipe, the filling with fresh peaches, blueberries, and culinary lavender makes a truly decadent galette.

 Ingredients